openstack/releases/PROCESS.rst

       an artifact signing key (but not replace the current one yet), and begin the attestation process.

+5. Two weeks before milestone 3, warn cycle-with-intermediary projects without any releases that the release team will tag HEAD of master for their project if they have not prepared a release by the following week so that there is a fallback release to use for the cycle and as a place to create their stable branch.

 Final Library Release (week before Milestone-3)
 ===============================================